 The previous articles in the healing clay series explored Aztec Secret Indian Healing Clay for Hair and the Different Types of Healing Clay & Which is the Best?
 In this article, we’re gong to break down how to use healing clay for the skin and the best and safest ways to use it internally.

-9 Benefits of Healing Clay for Skin & Body
+9 Benefits of Healing Clay for Skin and Body

 - Clay has a negative electrical charge; bonding to toxins with positive charge in the skin and drawing them out.